two toys representing couple and needs divorce financial advice

 Outline Your Assets

+Each state is different when it comes to asset division, so it is good divorce financial advice to consult with a lawyer to make sure you understand the laws governing your state as part of separation and divorce.
 There are usually two forms of property related to divorce: community and separate.
-Community property is usually anything that is obtained during a marriage, such as earned income, real estate, and even debts.
+Community property is usually anything obtained during a marriage, such as earned income, real estate, and even debts.
 Community property is equally shared by spouses.

 Separate property, however, is typically assets that were owned solely by either spouse before marriage, including inheritance and property.
 The time to take stock of all your assets is either before you legally separate or right as you file so you understand how your assets should be separated.